mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 ```

 Another important setting is a maximum number of executor failures before the application fails.
-By default it is `max(2 * num executors, 3)`, well suited for batch jobs but not for long-running jobs.
+By default it's `max(2 * num executors, 3)`, well suited for batch jobs but not for long-running jobs.
 The property comes with the corresponding validity interval which also should be set.

 ```shell